-Note #2: The URA for a particular signal may be represented by a single index in the NAVLNAV data orand by a composite of more than one index representing components of the total URA in the CNAV data.
-Specific URA indexes and formulae for calculating the total URA for each signal are defined in appendix Appendix 2011 for the LNAV message and appendix Appendix 3011 for the CNAV message.
+Note #2: The URA for a particular signal may be represented by a single index in the NAVLNAV/CNAV data or by a composite of more than one index representing components of the total URA.
+Specific URA indexes and formulae for calculating the total URA for each signal are defined in appendixAppendix 2011 for the LNAV message and appendixAppendix 30111 for the CNAV message.

-Note #2: The URA for a particular signal may be represented by a single index in the LNAV data and by a composite of more than one index representing components of the total URA in the CNAV data.
+Note #2: The URA for a particular signal may be represented by a single index in the LNAV/CNAV data or by a composite of more than one index representing components of the total URA.
 Specific URA indexes and formulae for calculating the total URA for each signal are defined in Appendix II for the LNAV message and Appendix III for the CNAV message.